 This is the foundation text of Christian feminists.
 Jewett calls this passage the Magna Carta of Humanity.

-What does “neither male nor female mean?”
+What does “neither male nor female” mean?
 Feminists believe Genesis 1:27 (implied in context–LXX) concerns the ontological nature of male and female–both were made in the image of God.
 Paul developed his teaching on the authority of roles for women from the Creation and Fall narratives of Gen. 1-3.
 Gen. 1:26-28 concerns the ontological nature of male and female.
-Both made in God’s image.
-The differences of the sexes is no longer relevant to their position before God.
+Both are made in God’s image.
+The differences between the sexes are no longer relevant to their position before God.

 The verses immediately preceding Gal 3:28 pertain to the nature of justification and how a person can be included in the Abrahamic Covenant.
 We enter that covenant by faith, not works.
 Man and woman are ontologically equal in position before God.

 However, this does not mean equality in role or function in the church.
 The emphasis is upon the unity in the one man, not social equality between the pairs.
-To inject implications of function in society in a passage that deals with one’s position before God in salvation is to disparate the context.
+To inject implications of function in society in a passage that deals with one’s position before God in salvation is too disparate from the context.
 Any person has access before God.
-It is non sequitur to say that because we have the same position we should have the same roles before God.
+It is a non sequitur to say that because we have the same position, we should have the same roles before God.

 The significance of v3 lies in the word “head.”
-God, Christ and man are “head.”
+God, Christ, and man are “head.”
 Feminists say that “head” means “source.”
-Of over 2000 instances of kephalj (head) in the classical and Hellenistic Greek periods, no clear instances of such a meaning exists.
+Of over 2000 instances of kephalj (head) in the classical and Hellenistic Greek periods, no clear instances of such a meaning exist.
 Only when the word is in the plural can that meaning be sustained.

 Paul’s usage of “head” reflects its meaning in Septuagint when kephalj is used for the Hebrew roash.
 Though this is not the regular word for authority, it does connote authority.

-The use of the term “head” in referring to Christ becomes paramount because the husband’s headship in I Co 11:3 and Eph 5:23 is paralleled with the type of headship Christ has.
+The use of the term “head” in referring to Christ becomes paramount because the husband’s headship in 1 Co 11:3 and Eph 5:23 is paralleled with the type of headship Christ has.

-Since women were allowed to prophecy in the Corinthian congregation, the nature of their activity must be discerned.
+Since women were allowed to prophesy in the Corinthian congregation, the nature of their activity must be discerned.

 Though a prophetess could give an inspired utterance, she was restricted from the office of teaching.
-Some people believe that women according to 2-16 and I Ti 2:8-15 can serve as preachers or teachers over men in public so long as they do not usurp authority over the men of the church.
+Some people believe that women, according to 2-16 and 1 Ti 2:8-15, can serve as preachers or teachers over men in public so long as they do not usurp authority over the men of the church.
 Preaching and teaching are founded on an intelligible exposition of the Word of God, whereas prophecy is based on revelation.
 To argue that since women prophesied in Corinth, women are allowed to proclaim the gospel in public worship does not follow.
-Preaching is honored over prophecy (I Co 12:28).
+Preaching is honored over prophecy (1 Co 12:28).

-Paul argues that the woman was created to meet man’s need (11:9).
+Paul argues that the woman was created to meet man’s needs (1 Co 11:9).
 This reflects the narrative of Gen. 2.
 Man’s position of authority over woman resides in his priority and thus in his being economically the image of God.